58.5% of Google searches now end without a single click.

 Make sure your site works flawlessly on mobile devices.
 More searches happen on phones than desktops, and Google primarily uses the mobile version of your site for indexing and ranking decisions.
 A site that looks great on desktop but breaks on a phone is invisible to most of your potential customers.

 Check Google Search Console regularly for indexing errors, duplicate content issues, and mobile usability problems.
 Set up an XML sitemap to help Google discover all your important pages.
 Use robots.txt appropriately to block admin pages while keeping content pages accessible.
-These technical elements are prerequisites.
 A slow, broken site can’t rank no matter how good the content is.

 Step 13: Turn Visibility Into Leads and Revenue Using Data

 Trust signals matter enormously at the conversion stage.
-Prominent reviews, testimonials with photos, industry certifications, guarantees, and professional imagery all contribute to the credibility that turns visitors into customers.
+Prominent reviews, testimonials with photos, industry certifications, guarantees, and professional imagery all contribute to the credibility that turns a visitor from “maybe” to “call now.”

 Step 14: Track What Actually Matters